soapbox-pub/rebased/docs/API/chats.md

 ### Notifications

-There's a new `pleroma:chat_mention` notification, which has this form:
+There's a new `pleroma:chat_mention` notification, which has this form.
+It is not given out in the notifications endpoint by default, you need to explicitly request it with `include_types[]=pleroma:chat_mention`:

 ```json
 {